MOSIP Licence – Why MPL 2.0?

 Licences act as the protectors in the software domain, determining how code is shared and utilised.
 Within the expansive realm of open-source licences, MOSIP considered all three types of open-source licences: permissive, middle ground, and copyleft.

-01 Permissive licences
+01 Permissive Licences

 Permissive licences offer extensive flexibility in redistribution of source code by allowing all modifications to be shared under any licence of choice, including the creation of proprietary derivative works.
 This means that software under a permissive licence can be freely altered, copied, expanded upon, or reduced without any obligation to share those modifications under the same licence.
 Developers have the liberty to take permissively-licenced software, customise it through changes or additions, and choose whether to share the modified version under the same licence or switch to another open-source licence, or even migrate to a proprietary licence.